The Sale of Human Organs

 Similar thoughts apply to the unjust distribution of benefits and burdens.
 One view is that a transaction can only count as exploitative if the relevant benefits and burdens are unfairly distributed in favour of the exploiter and/or against the exploited.
-With this in mind, Harris (Harris 1985, 120) usefully distinguishes between two kinds of exploitation-claim.
+With this in mind, Harris (1992, 120) usefully distinguishes between two kinds of exploitation-claim.
 The first:

 … involves the idea of some disparity in the value of an exchange of goods and services.